cardano-foundation/CIPs/CIP-1694/README.md

 Additionally, registered DReps will need to vote regularly to still be considered active.
 Specifically, if a DRep does not submit any votes for `drepActivity`-many epochs, the DRep is considered inactive, where `drepActivity` is a new protocol parameter.
-Inactive DReps do not count towards the active voting stake anymore, and can become active again for `drepActivity`-many epochs by voting on any governance actions.
+Inactive DReps do not count towards the active voting stake anymore, and can become active again for `drepActivity`-many epochs by voting on any governance actions or submitting a DRep update certificate.
 The reason for marking DReps as inactive is so that DReps who stop participating but still have stake delegated to them do not eventually leave the system in a state where no governance action can pass.